Non-Small Cell Lung Cancer

 Accurate staging of non-small cell lung (NSCLC) cancer is essential before definitive therapy can begin.
-Staging is performed according to the tumor, node, metastasis (TNM) staging system.
-Select the following general stage of cancer in order to learn more about treatment.
+Staging is performed according to the tumor, node, metastasis (TNM), staging system.
+Select the following general stage of cancer in order to learn more about treatment options.
+In addition to stage other tests may be performed on the biopsy in order to further classify the cancer and determine the optimal treatment strategy.
+Based on the stage of the cancer and the results of these tests, treatment of lung cancer is individualized.

 Stage I: The cancer measures 5 centimeters or smaller and does not involve the lymph nodes.